linuxcaffe/taskdata/README.md

 commands;
   backup                               (copies all 4 taskdate files to a dated-taskdata.gz (or .zip) file) check                                (tests taskdata files for common errors, dupe-uuids, etc)
-  < filter > archive < target-file >   (matching tasks removed from completed,data and appended to target-file)
+  < filter > archive < target-file >   (matching tasks removed from completed.data and appended to target-file)
   < filter > move < target-file >      (matching tasks removed from pending.data and appended to target-file)
   < filter > delete                    (deletes matching tasks from completed.data)
   < sort-field(s) > sort               (sort lines in pending.data, according to task sort-field(s))